National Museum of Natural History: African Voices

 This exhibit and associated website "examines the diversity, dynamism, and global influence of Africa's peoples and cultures over time in the realms of family, work, community, and the natural environment."

 Butterflies + Plants: Partners In Evolution

 The Butterflies + Plants is a live butterfly pavilion which allows "visitors to observe the many ways in which butterflies and other animals have evolved, adapted, and diversified together with their plant partners over tens of millions of years."
 The exhibit was designed by Reich + Petch.

-Teleology: Hall of Bones
+Bone Hall

 This exhibit displays a "variety of vertebrate skeletons grouped by their evolutionary relationships."